-That's where a 3D configurator becomes an indispensable tool for seller and shopper alike.
-Peruse these examples to see how 3D configuration brings the product to life in real time, ensures buyer confidence and creates sales that stick.
+That's where a 3D furniture configurator becomes an indispensable tool for sellers and shoppers alike.
+Peruse these examples to see how 3D configuration brings the product to life in real time, ensures buyer confidence, and creates sales that stick.

 3D Configurator for a Leather Sofa

 Shopping for a new leather sofa or couch isn’t dissimilar to shopping for a car in that customers will likely spend years living with this purchase.
 The model they choose will be part of their daily life, visible in the background of every candid picture taken in the living room or den.
 The way this piece looks–down to the stitching on the cushions–matters to your customers.

 While it may be hard to guess at comfort while shopping online for furniture, people can learn a lot about quality and construction from a 360-degree view of the product.
 Threekit’s interactive 3D product configurator can show shoppers every inch of a couch (in every available color) to help them make an informed decision.

 Interactive 360 models make buying sofas and couches easier than ever.